 Mr Neo Gim Kiong was appointed as the Company's Lead Independent Non-Executive Director on 2 August 2018 and as the Board Chairman on 17 August 2018.
 He is also the Chairman of the Audit Committee and Nominating Committee and member of the Remuneration Committee.
-He is the Executive Director and Chief Executive Officer of Sen Yue Holdings Ltd, a company listed on SGX-Catalist, where he is responsible for the overall profit and loss, strategic restructuring and expansion of business activities of the Group.
+He is the Chief Executive Officer of Sen Yue Holdings Ltd, a company listed on SGX-Catalist, and is currently responsible for the businesses relating to ED coating and other related services.
 He is also the Founding Director of Dollar Tree Inc Pte Ltd, a business advisory company incorporated in Singapore in 2004.
-He currently holds directorships in other listed companies such as Ban Leong Technologies Limited and International Press Softcom Limited as well as other non-listed entities.
+He currently holds directorships in other listed company such as Ban Leong Technologies Limited as well as other non-listed entities.